 Thousands of young women were accused of witchcraft and brought to Moosham Castle centuries ago.
 They were tortured and killed in the dungeon.
 Unsurprisingly, the now considered haunted castle hasn’t quite escaped this bloody history and visitors report hearing chilling screams and seeing frenzied ghosts throughout its halls.

 The ingeniously designed Predjama Castle was initially known for its easily defensible location built inside a cave.
 Because of its fortress-like features, nefarious types tended to head to Predjama Castle when they were fleeing from prosecution.

-One of those people was a renowned robber baron who settled his family into the castle while fleeing the wrath of the Holy Roman Emperor.
+One of those people was a renowned robber baron who settled his family into the soon to be haunted castle while fleeing the wrath of the Holy Roman Emperor.
 A long siege of the castle began, during which time it was destroyed and rebuilt several times.
 The robber baron built secret tunnels that lead in and out of the castle, which some unfortunate souls got trapped in when an earthquake destroyed the building.